FIddle FIg Plant

 Not enough sunlight and the foliage will fall off.
 The Fiddle fig plant does not like to be moved around.
 Once you find a good spot do your best to keep it there.
 It is best to be consistent with watering about 2-3 times per week.
 A little more often if you placed it in a hot spot.
 It likes the soil to be somewhat moist.

-Make absolutely sure your container drains well this plant will develop root rot quickly.
+Make sure your container drains well this plant will develop root rot quickly.
 I have seen numerous containers with the bottom hole plugged up.
 Check them often using a pencil or stick to unplug.

 What about in a decorative container?